01100100/blog/content/posts/kreuzungen.md

 ## What is a river?

-The big question.
+The big question!
 A river is a natural flowing watercourse that typically moves towards an ocean, sea, lake, or another river.
-It plays a vital role in the Earth's hydrological cycle and supports various ecosystems and human activities.
+It plays a vital role in the Earth's hydrological cycle and supports various ecosystems and human activities[^river-wiki]

 There is a hour long podcast that dives into this in more depth.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/2Azu2f93hikPGcwQJ876QK?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-This a very interesting question to think about, but philosophizing about what constitutes a river doesn't help me solve the problem of working out which rivers I crossed on my bike ride.
-A better question would be "Where can I get data from and how can I define waterways in geospatial data terms?"
+This a very interesting question to think about, but philosophizing about what constitutes a river doesn't exactly help me solve the problem of working out which rivers I crossed on my bike ride.
+A better question would be __**"Where can I get data from and how can I define waterways in geospatial data terms?"**__

 ## OpenStreetMap